mediaopt/paypal-commercetools-connector/docs/PayPal.md

 The order id will be read from the payment object and the capture_id will be used from the transactions.

 Please provide a tracking_number, carrier and optionally a carrier_name_other.
+Custom items can be submitted at your own responsibility.

 ***Endpoint:***